IBMDevConnect/travel-identify-source-destination/README.md

 ![](Step-42-model-train-and-evaluate-complete.png)

-## 9. Deploy the machine learning model to Discovery
+## 14. Deploy the machine learning model to Natural Language Understanding

-Now we can deploy our new model to the already created **Discovery** service.
+Now we can deploy our new model to the already created **Natural Language Understanding** service.
 Navigate to the **Versions** menu on the left and press **Take Snapshot**.

 ![](images/Step-43-version-page.png)

-The snapshot version will now be available for deployment to Discovery.
+The snapshot version will now be available for deployment to Natural Language Understanding.

 ![](images/Step-44-take-snapshot.png)

 To start the process, click the **Deploy** button associated with your snapshot version.

-Select the option to deploy to **Discovery**.
+Select the option to deploy to **Natural Language Understanding**.

 ![](images/Step-45-deploy-model-to-nlu.png)

-Then enter your IBM Cloud account information to locate your **Discovery** service to deploy to.
+Then enter your IBM Cloud account information to locate your **Natural Language Understanding** service to deploy to.

 ![](images/Step-45-deploy-model-to-nlu-instance.png)